robotology/blocktest/README.md

 | ...              | ...     | ...  |

-## Prerequisites
+## 1.6.
+Prerequisites

 The prerequisites are applications to be executed before the tests, if necessary with parameters.
-The attribute kill means that the current prerequisite will be killed at the end of the tests.
-The attribute prefix is the prefix to the command.

 ```xml
  <prerequisite enabled="true" command="gzserver" waitafter="5000" param="--verbose -e ode --profile ode_default -slibgazebo_yarp_clock.so icub_fixed.world" prefix="" kill="true"/>